 - Freedom to return to home residence.
 This applies to students ‘trapped’ in Cambridge during the lockdown and is now permitted if the move is deemed ‘permanent’ (i.e. until next academic year).
 Private transport should be used, avoiding mixing households in the same car, and public transport should be avoided if at all possible.

 - Personal hygiene and basic stay at home principles.
 Continue to respect the existing advice on frequent handwashing, respiratory hygiene, and the guidance on staying at home except for getting food or basic necessities, exercise or recreation, and for medical needs or to avoid harm.

 - Indoor sports facilities.
-Don’t use College gyms as these remain closed.
+Don’t use the College gym; this remains closed.

 - Public gatherings.
-Gatherings of more than six people, two metres apart, in public areas are not permitted, unless all members are from the same household.
+Gatherings of more than six people in public areas are not permitted, unless all members are from the same household.

 There is some evidence, both nationally and locally, that social distancing is having the necessary effect of reducing transmission, and this rule does apply to you, both in public or private.
-You should not be organising or attending indoor gatherings with those outside your household.
 The College is determined that, as far as possible, the Domus shall provide a safe and secure environment for all.